Quality Adelaide Heritage Finishes

 In the reconstruction of traditional colour schemes it is usually possible to accurately reproduce the colours and finishes of early paint schemes.
 However, it is sometimes necessary to introduce conjecture to finalise all of the details.
 In such cases it is advisable to work from one of the ‘heritage’ colour ranges to choose colours which are known to be correct for the period, since these palettes of heritage colours are based on authentic paint colour palettes.

 Since modern paints come in a wide range of colours and finishes it is now usual to repaint old paint schemes to match closely the originals, at least in terms of their colours and gloss levels.
 But it must be remembered that new paintwork will never achieve the same surface characteristics, because modern paints are more sophisticated and, when brushed out with conventional brushes, will appear smoother and more uniform than the original.
 For most people this has become an acceptable compromise.

 Care is taken in specifying finishes which will not adversely affect the conservation of the substrate.
 For example, modern paints do not allow damp substrates to “breathe”, although some acrylics achieve a degree of permeability.

 Adelaide heritage finishes include Decorative Arts finishes, Victorian, Federation, Georgian, Edwardian, Queen Anne, Art Deco, Gothic and Pugin designs, Artistic finishes, Modern Heritage finishes and more.

-Heritage decorative finishes for Adelaide include faux (fake) marbling and wood graining, marquetry, heraldry, signage, stencils, decorative ceiling roses and cornices, hand painted wallpaper, copper antiquing, gilding, motifs and designs, furniture finishes and more.
+Heritage decorative finishes for Adelaide include faux (fake) marbling and wood graining, marquetry, heraldry, signage, stencils, decorative ceiling roses and cornices, hand painted wallpaper, copper antiquing, gilding, motifs and designs, furniture finishes, washes and more.